 - Water collection during a visit to the beach, skiing, and other wet environments.

 - Temporarily holding the phone in the mouth or with wet hands.

 2. Dust, Dirt, and Debris

-Dust is unavoidable; it makes an appearance daily through our everyday tasks, no matter if we are in the office in the car driving.
+Dust is unavoidable; it makes an appearance daily through our everyday tasks, no matter if we are in the office or in the car driving.
 Dust particles can be carried through the air; therefore, they are easily able to come in contact with our phone irrespective of the place it was kept.

 Specks of dust, dirt, or debris are small particles that can penetrate the phone by entering its small ports, regardless of their origin.
-They can cause quite a lot of damage in an iPhone if they are found stuck in the charger port hole, specifically problems with connectivity.
+They can cause quite a lot of damage to an iPhone if they are found stuck in the charger port hole, specifically problems with connectivity.

-However, dust, dirt, and debris do not immediately cause damage to the phone; once these particles begin to enter the charger port hole, they will need to gradually build up until they get to the point where the connection between the charger port and cord begin to fail.
+However, dust, dirt, and debris do not immediately cause damage to the phone; once these particles begin to enter the charger port hole, they will need to gradually build up until they get to the point where the connection between the charger port and cord begins to fail.
 With that said, the process is not immediate; it may take days to even months before the effects of the particles turn up.

 Some of our daily activities can accumulate dust, dirt, and debris that can enter an iPhone’s charging port, such as: